 Sometimes a girl’s just gotta have chocolate!
 So when I tire of tea (which isn’t often!), I’ll make a mug of hot chocolate.
 With marshmallows.
 Don’t forget the marshmallows.
 One of my favorite varieties of hot chocolate is mint hot chocolate.

 When I was little, my father used to let me wear his wool hunting socks out to play in the snow.
 My feet always stayed so warm in those socks.
 So sometimes in the winter, on those days when I just can’t seem to warm up, I’ll put on a pair of thick wool socks.
 It seems to do the trick every time and gets not only my feet but the rest of my body warmed up too!

 I purchased my SADelite light therapy lamp from Northern Light Technologies many years ago.
 I wrote a post about it and Seasonal Affective Disorder here.
 I love this lamp because it’s so portable and easy to move from one location to another.
 I use it in the morning for some quiet time while drinking my morning cup of tea and reading my morning devotional or the morning newspaper.
 I’m a true believer in light therapy.

 Walking stimulates those endorphins and improves mood.
 And I sure need that in the winter time.
 I usually walk in my own neighborhood but sometimes the hubby and I will go walk in the woods in a local state park or go walk on the greenway.
 I love nothing more than to go walking in the snow.
 Moonlit walks in the snow are my favorite!

 I love to cook.
-I’m one of those who can’t cook from scratch.
-I HAVE to have a recipe right in front of me!
+I’m one of those who has to have a recipe in front of me when I cook.
 Chili and soups are favorites in the wintertime.
 And yes, I cook a lot of comfort foods in the winter.
 I also love crock pot cooking but don’t use my crock pot as much as I’d like.
 I’m not really sure why.

 Are you hungry now? 🙂